 To understand what our Usability Testing services are all about, let’s start by letting you know what they are not.
 They are not about spending weeks recruiting users and observing them in a one-way mirrored room while we burn through your entire budget.
 Our Usability Tests typically involve 3-5 users for about 20 minutes each.
 Sometimes we bring them into our office.
 Sometimes we conduct web conferences and point them to a test site.
 Since the primary goal is to learn how real people use something before it is developed, it doesn’t take much effort to gain a whole lot of valuable knowledge.
 To us, a great-looking screen that is difficult to use is a bad design — and the best way to know if you have a great design or not is to test it.

 It’s a science but it’s not rocket science

-The first thing we need to do before we start testing is set the expectations for what knowledge we expect to gain and what method of testing should be used.
+The first thing we do before we start testing is set the expectations for what knowledge we expect to gain and what method of testing should be used.

-Then, since we know it is far more important to rely on what users do rather than what they say, we typically show users a screen design and ask them to:
+Then, since we know it is far more important to rely on what users do rather than what they say, we typically show a user one screen at a time design and ask them questions, such as:

-Finally, we compile the results, look for commonalities and patterns, and present our findings and make our recommendations.
+Finally, we compile the results, look for commonalities and patterns, and present our findings and recommendations.

 If you don’t have the time or budget for usability testing but you want someone to review your software or website design before it goes live, let one of our UX experts perform a heuristic evaluation.
 We will review your design and create a report that calls out potential design flaws and recommends best practice design solutions to help improve the user experience of your software or website.

 Recent Web and Mobile UX Design and Development Projects

 We design and develop software and website user experiences for a wide-range of clients in many different industries.